 While this all sounds simple on paper, it’s important to note people’s overall mood towards learning.
 For many people, it’s been years since they last picked up a book, let alone a textbook.
 I wouldn’t be surprised if most people stopped learning seriously after university or college.

-It’s good now that you are focusing on your learning anew, because once you delve into what learning is, you’ll realize how school learning wasn’t the most optimal.
+It’s good now that you are focusing on your learning anew, because once you delve into what learning is, you’ll realize that school learning wasn’t the most optimal.

 Self-directed learning can be a great tool to help you continue your lifelong learning.
 We’ll discuss what it is and some tips to help you.